Redistricting in Wisconsin: Reform attempts

 For over a century in Wisconsin, there have been movements to implement a nonpartisan redistricting commission to draw state legislative districts, rather than leaving it in the hands of a partisan legislature or an arbitrary judicial panel.
 This was briefly adopted with the redistricting commissions of the mid-20th century, the most famous being the Rosenberry Commission of the 1950s.
-The current Governor, Tony Evers, has again attempted to empower a nonpartisan commission.
-In 2020, he created a new redistricting commission by executive order, with its members chosen by a panel of Wisconsin state judges.
-A number of Wisconsin cities and counties have passed "advisory referendums" indicating their support for a nonpartisan redistricting commission.
+The current Governor, Tony Evers, again attempted to empower a nonpartisan commission in 2020.
+He created a new redistricting commission by executive order, with its members chosen by a panel of Wisconsin state judges.
+A number of Wisconsin cities and counties also passed "advisory referendums" indicating their support for a nonpartisan redistricting commission.
+But the commission's work was ultimately ignored by the legislature and played little role in the result of the 2020 redistricting.

+Under pressure from the Wisconsin Supreme Court in 2023, Republicans in the Legislature proposed a change to redistricting law to put the redistricting process more in the hands of the independent Wisconsin Legislative Reference Bureau.
+They likened this proposal to the "Iowa model" for redistricting.
+This attempt was rejected by the governor, as critics said it left too much power in the hands of the Legislature to ultimately overrule the independent Bureau.